Carli2028/Data-Source-API-Analyst-Test/README.md

 # Data-Source-API-Analyst-Test

 Homework assignment for the Data Source API Analyst role.
-This project demonstrates API research, data extraction, error handling, and documentation using GitHub’s public API.
+This project demonstrates API research, data extraction, error handling, and documentation using GitHub’s public API, developed entirely in Google Colab.

+---

 ## Repository Structure

 Data-Source-API-Analyst-Test/
-├── README.md ← You are here
+├── README.md
 ├── Content/
-│ ├── github_api_reference.md ← Research notes about GitHub API
+│ ├── github_api_reference.md ← API research and notes
-│ ├── api_extraction.py ← Python code for authentication, extraction, errors
-│ ├── troubleshooting_guide.md ← Guide for common issues and fixes
+│ ├── troubleshooting_guide.md ← Guide for common issues and error handling
 ├── Postman_Collection/
-│ └── github_api_test.ipynb ← Google Colab notebook used for API tests
+│ └── github_api_test.ipynb ← Google Colab notebook with code and output

+---

 ## Objectives

-- Research and understand GitHub public API
+- Research and test GitHub REST API
-- Extract public data such as:
+- Extract public data:
-  - Public repositories
+  - Repository list via keyword search
-  - Commit history
+  - Commit history for a public repository
-  - File/folder contents
+  - Repository contents via `/contents` endpoint
-- Use Python in Google Colab to extract, process, and validate the data
-- Implement pagination, rate-limit handling, and error responses
-- Prepare Postman or Colab output and upload to GitHub
+- Implement:
+  - Secure authentication using personal access token
+  - Pagination to retrieve full datasets
+  - Error handling using `try/except` blocks
+- Document the technical process and troubleshooting strategies

+---

 ## Tools Used

-- **Python** (requests, pandas)
+- **Python** (`requests`)
-- **Google Colab** (for API interaction and visualization)
+- **Google Colab** (code execution and visualization)
-- **GitHub API** (RESTful access to public repositories)
+- **GitHub REST API v3**
-- **Postman** (for optional manual testing)
+- **Markdown** (for documentation)

+---

-## Status
+## Key Features

-- GitHub API researched
+-  Authentication using `getpass` to hide the token
+-  Search, commits, and contents extraction using real API endpoints
+-  Pagination implemented via GitHub’s `Link` header
+-  Exception handling for HTTP and connection errors
-- Token and headers configured
+-  Organized project structure and clear documentation

-- First API requests tested
-- Troubleshooting doc started
-- Colab Notebook in progress
-- All files committed to GitHub
+---

-## Personal Reflection
+## Reflection

-This task allowed me to better understand how APIs work in real projects and gave me hands-on experience troubleshooting real-world errors.
-It also helped me gain more confidence using Google Colab and Python to extract and analyze data.
+This assignment was a great opportunity to apply and reinforce my knowledge of REST APIs and real-world data extraction techniques.

+I particularly enjoyed working with GitHub’s API, handling pagination, designing reusable functions, and documenting the process clearly.
+Developing the solution entirely in Colab also allowed me to focus on clean, testable code.

+I'm confident that the approach and implementation reflect a solid understanding of API workflows, error control, and data processing best practices.

+---

+## How to Use

+> Run the Google Colab notebook, enter your GitHub token when prompted, and follow the execution cells to test the endpoints and view results.